In a League of Their Own

 “The Angel Gabriel” remains the most expensive player ever sold over the age of 30 following his historic move from Fiorentina to Roma.

 Batistuta was a talismanic powerhouse with the ability to dominate defences aerially while equally blessed with a silky touch and a piston-like right foot.
 He retired from international duty back in 2002 and was only very recently eclipsed as the country’s greatest goal scorer by Leo Messi.
 His most successful time in Italy technically occurred at Roma where he helped fire the 'Giallorossi' to their last title in 2001.
 However, football romantics to this day still love to lament his wonderful partnership with Portuguese playmaker Manuel Rui Costa.

 While he spent over ten years plying his trade in Italy, his stints at Parma and Lazio leave the most vivid memories.
-Despite a slow start at Parma, a young Ancelotti kept faith in Crespo and was rewarded with a staggering 60 plus goals in just over 100 appearances.
+Despite a slow start at Parma, a young Ancelotti kept faith in Crespo and was rewarded with over 60 goals in just over 100 appearances.
 Having lifted the Uefa Cup at Parma, Lazio broke the world transfer record by paying £35m for the Argentine, and he went on to win the Golden Boot in his debut season.

 Arguably the greatest player to play the game, and while not technically an out and out striker, any discussion regarding Serie A and Argentine goal scorers is incomplete without ‘El Pibe de Oro’.

 Despite playing in a more withdrawn role, Maradona remains Napoli's all-time goalscorer across all competitions with a staggering 115 goals in 259 appearances.
 While his career took him to La Liga twice, it was in Italy that he was etched his name in club football folklore leading Napoli to their first ever league titles.